California K-12 High Speed NetworkThe K-12 High-Speed Network provides high-speed Internet access to California schools.

 The K-12 High-Speed Network (K12HSN) was established to enrich pupil educational experiences and improve pupil academic performance by providing high-speed, high-bandwidth Internet connectivity to the California public school system.
 Education Code 11800 provides extensive detail about the program.

 The Imperial County Office of Education serves as lead agency to provide high-speed, high-bandwidth Internet access to county offices, school districts, and schools, kindergarten through grade twelve.
-Through a grant from the California Department of Education, the Imperial County Office of Education is responsible for administering the network, as well as providing for the continuation and growth of network services and other support activities.
+Through a grant from the California Department of Education (CDE), the Imperial County Office of Education is responsible for administering the network, as well as providing for the continuation and growth of network services and other support activities.
 Lead agency responsibilities include:

 - Technical oversight of the project

 - Financial and administrative services, such as personnel, contracts, and budgets